futuramafamilyguy/callcentre/README.md

 # callcentre
 all msgs sent by clients are received by the server

-on the server side, clients are identified by an fd number

 server can only send msgs to a single client at a time

 on the server side, clients are identified by their fd